opendistro/for-elasticsearch-docs/docs/ad/cli.md

 # Anomaly Detection CLI

-Anomaly detection CLI lets you implement anomaly detection APIs with the `esad` command.
+Anomaly detection CLI lets you call anomaly detection APIs with the `esad` command.

 You can use the CLI to: